OpenTwinCities/opentwincities.github.com/events/_posts/2015-08-21-September-1-open-work-meetup.md

   meetup searching and filling in the missing information.
 Scour the internet, have some food, and make a great contribution to informed elections in St. Paul!
-- **Try out Your Next Representative**: For those looking to play with servers and python, we'll also be taking a look at MySociety's [Your Next Representative](https://github.com/mysociety/yournextrepresentative) project.
+- **Try out Your Next Representative**: For those looking to play with python and HTML, we'll also be taking a look at MySociety's [Your Next Representative](https://github.com/mysociety/yournextrepresentative) project.
-  Let's try to get this running on laptops and AWS, and poke around a bit.
+  [DataMade](http://datamade.us/) is going to setup an instance for the Twin Cities.
+So let's poke around a bit and see if there anything we want to change.

 #### Join the Conversation Today